wepay/wepay-android/README.md

 .setEMVAuthFailure(true) // To mock a failure for EMV authorization; Defaults to false.
 .setMultipleEMVApplication(true) // To mock multiple EMV applications on card to choose from; Defaults to false.
 .setBatteryLevelError(true); // To mock an error while fetching battery level; Defaults to false.
+.setMockCardReaderDetected(false); // To mock a card reader being available for connection; Defaults to true.
 ~~~

 ### Integration tests and unit tests